dm2912/Crystal/README.md

 Simply drop videos in mp4 format into /roms/video and they will be picked up by the theme as long as they use the correct filenames so psx.mp3, nes.mp4, etc etc

+You can also specify a video as default.mp4 which will play if system view is not present

 --------------------------------------------------------------